tumainimosha/nginx/README.md

 ### Logging

-By default this role will configure Nginx to:
+This role will configure Nginx to:

-* Maintain an error log, which will log errors of severity 'warning' and above.
+* Define, explicitly, a 'default' logging format for access logs which is the same as the built-in 'combined' format
-* Define a 'main' logging format available for access logs, if used
+* Define a logging filter to prevent successful requests being logged
-* Not maintain an access log
+* Maintain an error log, which will log server errors of severity 'warning' and above

-An access log can be enabled on per server-block basis, if desired.
-See the sub-section of *Server Blocks* for more information.
+* Maintain an access log, which will only log unsuccessful requests (i.e. 4XX/5XX errors)

 ### TLS/SSL configuration